gaitaldawamneh/jira-clone/README.md

  - A transition component
  - The toast is in the app file so must be alwaysshown in during surfing the routes
 ## functions I learned:
- - setTimeout, uniqueId, queryString.parse, omit,stringify
+ - setTimeout, uniqueId, queryString.parse, omit,stringify,querystring.stringify(produce an URL query string)

+## functions created I learned:
+ queryStringToObject,objectToQueryString

   # different between ESmodules and commonjs practically:
  commonjs:(standards used to implement modules on JavaScript.)